chaseungjoon/imposter/README.md

 ## ❇️ Features

-- Pre configured scoring system for Civillians and Imposter
+- Pre configured scoring system for civilians and imposter
 - Customizable number of players and rounds
-- New word pair (new from log.csv) generation using OpenAI API
+- Word pair (different from pre-used words in log.csv) generation using OpenAI API